Create a Healthy Summer Camp Experience for Your Child

 by Sarah J. Kerr, BA

-Summer camp is a great place for your child to create memories that will last a lifetime—making friends, learning new skills, and connecting with the outdoors.
-Here are some steps you can take to make sure your child has a safe and healthy camp experience.
+Summer camp is a great place for your child to make friends, learn new skills, and connect with the outdoors.
+Here are some steps you can take to make sure your child has a safe and healthy time at camp.

 Prepare Your Child